The Jon Spencer Blues Explosion: Damage (2004–2006)

 Of "Crunchy", NME said it was "packing the kind of irresistible groove that would shoot straight to the number one for 14 years in any right-thinking world."

-A mock-up newspaper (front page only) titled The Daily Explosion and DVD featuring the music videos for "Burn It Off" and "Hot Gossip" was available at US gigs in November 2004.

-In 2005 an EP Snack Cracker was released in Japan.
+In 2005 an EP, Snack Cracker, was released in Japan.
 This compiled many of the UK single B-sides album with "Hot Gossip" and "Burn It Off" videos, a Jay Braun remix of "Hot Gossip" and a live recording of "Rattling" featuring Steve Jones of the Sex Pistols.

 The Blues Explosion recorded the theme tune for Anthony Bourdain series No Reservations broadcast on The Travel Channel in 2005.
-The track lasts approximately 60 seconds; about 20 seconds of this is used during the programmes intro sequence and the menu screen on the subsequent DVD release.
+The track lasts approximately 60 seconds; about 20 seconds of this is used during the program's intro sequence.

-On September 21, 2005, The Jon Spencer Blues Explosion appeared at Ko Ko, London performing as part of the "Don't Look Back" shows organised by ATP where artists played albums in their entirety.
-The band played Orange followed by a set of non-Orange songs.
-During this time, there was a message sent out to the Blues Explosion mailing list outlining a number of future projects and releases including news of a Live Recordings album recorded during the Damage tour (possibly just the Japanese shows) which has, to date, never been released.
+On September 21, 2005, The Jon Spencer Blues Explosion appeared at Ko Ko, London performing as part of the "Don't Look Back" shows organized by ATP.
+The band played the album Orange in it's entirely, followed by a set of non-Orange songs.

 Towards the end of 2005, the band went on hiatus.
 The members worked on numerous different projects with different artists.

-Compilations and hiatus (2007–2011)
+Hiatus, Compilations, Reissues, and Limited Performances (2007–2011)

-In October 2008, they released a compilation of rare and unreleased tracks including all tracks from the five Explosion Jukebox Series singles ("Shirt Jac", "Son of Sam", "Train No. 3", "Get with It" and "Ghetto Mom").
-The album artwork parodied the original Back from the Grave 1983 compilation with drawings of Judah, Russell and Jon replacing the original characters.
+In October 2008, the band released a compilation of rare and unreleased tracks including all tracks from the Explosion Jukebox Series singles ("Shirt Jac", "Son of Sam", "Train No. 3", "Get with It" and "Ghetto Mom").
+The album artwork parodied the original Back from the Grave 1983 compilation with drawings of Judah, Russell, and Jon replacing the original characters.
 Both sleeves were created by Mort Todd.
 The band also started playing live again in June 2008 with a secret show at Bowery Electric followed by New York City Bicycle Film Festival and a short Jukebox Explosion European tour during August and September 2008.

-In 2009, it was announced that The Jon Spencer Blues Explosion would release the 22 track retrospective compilation Dirty Shirt Rock 'n' Roll: The First Ten Years followed by expanded reissues of the previous albums Extra Width, Orange, Acme, Now I Got Worry, Controversial Negro and tracks from the early releases (the original Kramer and Steve Albini recordings) Year One.
+In 2009, it was announced that The Jon Spencer Blues Explosion would release a 22 track retrospective compilation Dirty Shirt Rock 'n' Roll: The First Ten Years followed by expanded reissues of the previous albums Extra Width, Orange, Acme, Now I Got Worry, Controversial Negro and tracks from the early releases (the original Kramer and Steve Albini recordings) Year One.

-On April 16, 2010, they played a one-off show at Brooklyn Bowl and announced more shows taking place from July 2010 including Pitchfork Music Festival, Chicago, the Matador @ 21 Festival at The Pearl, Las Vegas and a number of US and Canadian shows.
+On April 16, 2010, they played a one-off show at Brooklyn Bowl and announced more shows taking place, including the Pitchfork Music Festival, Chicago, the Matador @ 21 Festival at The Pearl, Las Vegas and a number of US and Canadian shows.